,

 The Bottom Line – Workplace Medical’s Perspective

-The legalization of cannabis has raised specific issues around the accommodation of medical marijuana use, but more importantly, it has shed a light on broader questions related to any prescription or non-prescription drug use in the workplace.
+The legalization of cannabis has raised specific issues around the accommodation of medical marijuana use, but more importantly, it has shed light on broader questions related to any prescription or non-prescription drug use in the workplace.

 What are the employer obligations?
 What policies and procedures need to be in place?
 What are the supervisor’s responsibilities to report suspected impairment?
-How do you implement and follow-up on the policies?
+How do you implement and follow up on the policies?

-Drugs and alcohol in the workplace are risk management issues for employers, with impacts on health and safety, absenteeism, employee engagement, customer service and compliance.
+Drugs and alcohol in the workplace are risk management issues for employers, with impacts on health and safety, absenteeism, employee engagement, customer service, and compliance.